Odiyana Temple under construction:

 Ever since its completion, bimonthly Tsok practices and all other Dharma practices have been held here.
 This smaller temple will continue to function until the larger temple we have envisioned, with a greater capacity for participants, is completed.

 Tulku Orgyen’s father, Lama Rigdzin Phuntsok, who is well respected in the region, now spends most of his time on the land.
-Therefore, visitors from near and far continue to visit to pay their respects and to offer support for the further development of our efforts.
+Therefore, visitors from near and far continue to visit to pay their respect and to offer support for the further development of our efforts.

 Tulku Orgyen shared, “I am happy to see all of the Dharma events that are happening in a place where there were no Dharma activities at all.
 I feel that, in our own capacity, we are making a contribution to society and humanity at large.
 At the same time, I look forward to the day when all of our visions for the land fully manifest and greatly benefit many beings with their various needs.”